yihanj2/my-first-repo/README.md

 I live in the city of Champaign, in the state of Illinois, in the United States of America.

+### University

+I am currently studying at University of Illlinois at Urbana-Champaign

 ### Reading

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- *Gone With the Wind* by Margaret Mitchell
 - *Welcome to the Monkey House* by Kurt Vonnegut
 - *Persepolis* by Marjane Satrapi

 ### Food

-Last night I dreamt about eating in these restaurants:

-1. Linger in Denver.
-2. Azura in Jerusalem.
-3. Gemma in New York City.
+My favorite foods are:

+1. Cheese of all kinds.
+2. Beef and Lamb.
+3. Seafoods.

 ### Contact